CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 ## Way 3 = Way 2 + Way 1

 Nothing prevent you from combining Way 1 and Way 2 together.
-You can start by playing Project Diva, either Project Diva MegaMix+ or those old titles I mentioned in the introduction of [Official series of Project DIVA](#official-series-of-project-diva).
-Then you go to Way 1 and listen to songs that are not included in Project Diva.
+You can start by playing Project Diva, then you go to Way 1 and listen to songs that are not included in Project Diva.
 Chance is that Project Diva can save you a lots of time listening songs before 2017, so that you can focus on listening songs after 2017.

-> This is also how I become knowledgeable in Vocaloid 😂
+> This is also how I get familiar in Vocaloid 😂

 ## Conclusion

+Basically, you have two options to get familiar with Vocaloid.
+You can either listen famous Vocaloid songs in a priorities way, or you can play music games.
+Of course, you can combine both of ways together if you want.

+That's all for this post.
+I hope you enjoy reading it and find it helpful.
+If you have any questions or suggestions, please leave a comment below, or hit the `report issue` link below to leave a post in the GitHub Discussions of this blog.
+Any feedback is welcome.